rehierl/metalsmith-menu/readme.md

 }
 ```

-As an example, a very basic method to visit all menu nodes in ascending order could be:
+A very basic method to visit all menu nodes in ascending is:

 ```js
 .use(function(files, metalsmith, done) {